 Thanks for writing the letter and seeking advice for the course selection at the University of Passau.
 I am glad to know that you have finally made plans to attend the university of your choice.

-While studying at the University of Passau, I enrolled myself in the Information and Communication program which consists of courses related to software engineering, Game development, and machine learning.
-All these courses involved mathematical computation, logical thinking, and regex expression that prepare you for the technical industry around the globe.
+, I enrolled in the Information and Communication program at the University of Passau, which consists of courses related to software engineering, game development, and machine learning.
+All these courses involved mathematical computation, logical thinking, and regex expression that prepare graduates for the technical industry around the globe.

-The campus is located ten kilometers north of Swabi near the Tarbela Dam surrounded by small towns and has facilities related to sports, extra-curricular societies, and hiking.
-In addition, the research faculty of the university graduated from the top ten universities of the world and trained in well-equipped labs.
+The campus is located ten kilometers north of Swabi near the Tarbela Dam, surrounded by small towns, and has sports, extra-curricular societies, and hiking facilities.
+In addition, the university's research faculty graduated from the top ten universities of the world and trained in well-equipped labs.

-Presently, you have to register yourself for the entrance examination at the University of Passau online and submit the fees via bank transfer.
-You must have to score at least sixty-five percent in the entrance to secure a seat in the university.
+You should register yourself for the entrance examination at the University of Passau online and submit the fees via bank transfer.
+You must score at least sixty-five percent in the entrance to secure a seat in the university.

 If you need any further information regarding the university and entrance examination.
 Just write me an email.